travigd/documentation/server/3.0.1/cluster-with-manager-nodes.md

 C:\EventStore-HA-v3.0.1\> EventStore.WindowsManager.exe install -InstanceName es-cluster1 -ManagerConfig C:\EventStore-Config\manager.yaml
 ```

-The service will then be visible in the services list, with a description of "Event Store Manager (es-cluster1)".
+The service will then be visible in the services list, with a description of “Event Store Manager (es-cluster1)”.

 #### Uninstalling the service